aabssmc/NoVpn/README.md

 # NoVpn
-A free light-weight anti-vpn plugin for velocity, bungeecord and bukkit.
+A free, light-weight anti-vpn plugin for velocity, bungeecord and bukkit.